John M. Palmer: Postbellum career

-In 1866, he resigned from the army and two years later was elected Governor of Illinois as a candidate of the Republican Party.
-He succeeded fellow Republican, General Richard James Oglesby.
 He was succeeded in turn by Oglesby in 1873.
 In the presidential election of 1872, Governor Palmer received three electoral votes for vice president by electors who had voted for the Liberal Republican Party's vice presidential candidate B. Gratz Brown for president after the death of Horace Greeley.
 In the 1891 United States Senate election, he was elected to the U.S. Senate as a Democrat and served one term.

-Mrs. Palmer Weber, the daughter of Senator Palmer, spent considerable time in Washington City during her father's senatorial term, where her beauty, grace and geniality made her very popular.
+Mrs. Palmer Weber, the daughter of Senator Palmer, spent considerable time in Washington, D.C., during her father's senatorial term, where her beauty, grace, and friendliness made her very popular.